APPENDICES

 3

-Jean-Baptiste le jeune, called Baptiste, born probably at St.-Jacques in c1782, married Marguerite, daughter of fellow Acadian Marcel LeBlanc, at St. Jacques in June 1804.
+Jean-Baptiste le jeune, called Baptiste, born probably at St.-Jacques in c1782, married Marguerite, daughter of fellow Acadians Marcel LeBlanc and Marie Madeleine Bourgeois, at St. Jacques in June 1804.
 Their son Désiré was born in Ascension Parish in January 1809 but died near Convent, St. James Parish, at age 3 1/2 in September 1811, Jean Baptiste Vasseur, called Vasseur, was born in St. James Parish in September 1814, Evariste near Convent in August 1816, Jean Marcellin, called Marcellin or Marcellus in August 1820 but died at age 11 in August 1831, and Louis Victorin was born in July 1824.
 Their daughters married into the Bourgeois, Champic, Dugas, Melançon, and Ramirez families.
-Jean Baptiste died near Convent, St. James Parish, in October 1824; he was only 42 years old.
-In September 1850, the federal census taker in St. James Parish counted 3 slaves--a male and 2 females, all black, ranging in age from 20 to 14--on Widow J. Bte Louvieres's farm next to Vasseur Louvieres in the parish's Eastern District; these probably were the slaves of Baptiste's widow, Marguerite LeBlanc.
-In June 1860, the federal census taker in St. James Parish counted 3 slaves--all females, all black, ages 30, 4 and 2--on Widow J. B. Louviere's farm next to Vavasseur Louviere in the parish's East Bank 4th District.
+Jean Baptiste died near Convent, St. James Parish, in October 1824, age 42.
+In September 1850, the federal census taker in St. James Parish counted 3 slaves--a male and 2 females, all black, ranging in age from 20 to 14--on Widow J. Bte Louvières's farm next to Vasseur Louvières in the parish's eastern district; these probably were the slaves of Baptiste's widow, Marguerite LeBlanc.
+In June 1860, the federal census taker in St. James Parish counted 3 slaves--all females, all black, ages 30, 4 and 2--on Widow J. B. Louvière's farm next to Vavasseur Louvière in the parish's East Bank 4th District.

 3a

-Evariste married cousin Mathilde, daughter of fellow Acadian Jean Baptiste LeBlanc, at the Convent church, St. James Parish, in October 1837.
+Evariste married cousin Mathilde, daughter of fellow Acadians Jean Baptiste LeBlanc and Marie Cléonise Gaudin, at the Convent church, St. James Parish, in October 1837.
 Their son Jean Baptiste Aristide, called Aristide, was born near Convent in November 1839, Evariste, fils in Ascension Parish in January 1845, Joseph Ernest, called Ernest, in January 1846 but died near Convent at age 9 in September 1855, Laurent died in Ascension Parish at age 18 months in April 1852, and François Thibeaux was born in May 1855.
-Their daughters married into the Brooks and Guidry families.
-Evariste remarried to cousin Carmelite, daughter of fellow Acadian Marcellin LeBlanc, at the Donaldsonville church, Ascension Parish, in October 1856, and remarried again--his third marriage--to Amelie, daughter of fellow Acadian Séverin Duhon and widow of Bertrand Lanigrasses, at the Convent church in October 1865; Evariste was 49 years old at the time of the wedding.
-Their son Joseph Villère was born near Convent in July 1866.
+Their daughters married into the Bergeron, Brooks, and Guidry families.
+Evariste remarried to cousin Carmélite, daughter of fellow Acadian Marcellin LeBlanc and Arthémise Landry, at the Donaldsonville church, Ascension Parish, in October 1856, and, at age 49, remarried again--his third marriage--to Amelie, daughter of fellow Acadian Séverin Duhon and Rosalie Part and widow of Bertrand Lanigrasses, at the Convent church in October 1865.
+Their son Joseph Villère was born near Convent in July 1866, and Joseph Sidney in November 1868 but died at age 9 months in September 1869.

-Aristide, by his first wife, married cousin Olive, daughter of fellow Acadian Michel Gaudin, at the Convent church, St. James Parish, in February 1860; they had to secure a dispensation for second and third degrees of consanguinity in order to marry.
-During the War Between the States, Aristide served in Company E of the St. James Regiment Militia and may have served in the Pelican Artillery, also called the 5th Battery Louisiana Light Artillery, a front-line unit raised in St. James Parish that fought in Louisiana.
+Aristide, by his father's first wife, married cousin Olive, daughter of fellow Acadians Michel Gaudin and Scholastique Hébert, at the Convent church, St. James Parish, in February 1860; they had to secure a dispensation for second and third degrees of consanguinity in order to marry.
+During the War of 1861-65, Aristide served in Company E of the St. James Regiment Militia and may have served in the Pelican Artillery, also called the 5th Battery Louisiana Light Artillery, raised in St. James Parish, which fought in Louisiana.
 If he was the A. Louviers who served in the battery, he was captured during operations along lower Bayou Teche in April 1863.
 Soon after his capture, the Federals sent him to New Orleans to be exchanged, and there his Confederate service record ends.

 3b

-Jean Baptiste Vasseur married Emeranthe, called Mirande, daughter of German Creole George Laudenbach, at the Convent church, St. James Parish, in December 1838; Emeranthe's mother was a Lanoux.
+Jean Baptiste Vasseur married Eméranthe dite Mirande, daughter of George Laudenbach and his Acadian wife Euphrosine Lanoux, at the Convent church, St. James Parish, in December 1838.
 Their son Victor was born near Convent in October 1839, Donat Marcellus, called Marcellus, in July 1841, Joseph Amédée in July 1843, Désiré Joseph or Joseph Désiré in January 1846 but died at age 18 months in October 1847, and Auguste was born in November 1852.
 They also had a son named Douradon or Douradou.
-In September 1850, the federal census taker in St. James Parish counted 3 slaves--2 males and a female, all black, ranging in age from 22 to 4--on Vasseur Louvieres's farm next to Widow J. Bte.
-Louvieres in the parish's Eastern District.
-In June 1860, the federal census taker counted 8 slaves--1 males and 7 females, all black, ages 31 to 2, living in 4 houses--on Vavasseur Louviere's farm next to Widow J. B. Louviere in the parish's East Bank Fourth District.
+In September 1850, the federal census taker in St. James Parish counted 3 slaves--2 males and a female, all black, ranging in age from 22 to 4--on Vasseur Louvières's farm next to Widow J. Bte.
+Louvières in the parish's eastern district.
+In June 1860, the federal census taker counted 8 slaves--1 males and 7 females, all black, ages 31 to 2, living in 4 houses--on Vavasseur Louvière's farm next to Widow J. B. Louvière in the parish's East Bank Fourth District.

-Joseph Amédée married Adélaïde Olivia, called Olivia, daughter of fellow Acadian Adolphe Poirier, at the Donaldsonville church, Ascension Parish, in January 1862.
-Their son Joseph Justilien had been born in Ascension Parish in December 1861, Amédée Joseph was born in March 1863 but died at age 2 in August 1865, and Joseph Thuriaf was born in January 1867.
-During the War Between the States, beginning in the summer of 1863, Amédée served in Company D of the 14th Regiment Confederate States Cavalry and in Company A of Ogden's Regiment Louisiana Cavalry, front-line units raised in Ascension Parish that fought in Alabama, Mississippi, and Louisiana.
+Joseph Amédée married Adélaïde Olivia, called Olivia, daughter of fellow Acadians Adolphe Poirier and Rosalie Bourgeois, at the Donaldsonville church, Ascension Parish, in January 1862.
+They settled near Gonzales.
+Their son Joseph Justilien had been born in December 1861, Amédée Joseph was born in March 1863 but died at age 2 in August 1865, and Joseph Thuriaf was born in January 1867.
+During the War of 1861-65, beginning in the summer of 1863, Amédée served in Company D of the 14th Regiment Confederate States Cavalry and in Company A of Ogden's Regiment Louisiana Cavalry, units raised in Ascension Parish that fought in Alabama, Mississippi, and Louisiana.
+As the birth of his younger son revails, he survived the war and returned to his family.

-Victor married Oliva, daughter of fellow Acadian Michel Gaudin, at the Convent church, St. James Parish, in June 1862.
-Their son Joseph Victorin was born near Convent in September 1866.
+Victor married Oliva, daughter of fellow Acadians Michel Gaudin and Scholastique Hébert, at the Convent church, St. James Parish, in June 1862.
+Their son Joseph Victorin was born near Convent in September 1866, a child, name unrecorded, perhaps a son, died "a few days old" in December 1868, and François Ulrie was born in January 1870.

-During the War Between the States, Douradon served in the Pelican Artillery, also called the 5th Battery Louisiana Light Artillery, a front-line unit raised in St. James Parish that fought in Louisiana.
-Douradon married cousin Claire, daughter of fellow Acadian Édouard Gravois, at the Convent church, St. James Parish, in January 1867; they had to secure a dispensation for third degree of consanguinity in order to marry.
-Their son Joseph Arthur was born near Convent in October 1867.
+During the War of 1861-65, Douradon served in the Pelican Artillery, also called the 5th Battery Louisiana Light Artillery, raised in St. James Parish, which fought in Louisiana.
+He survived the war, returned to his family, and married cousin Claire, daughter of fellow Acadians Édouard Donat Gravois and Marthe Eurasie dite Razie Landry, at the Convent church, St. James Parish, in January 1867; they had to secure a dispensation for third degree of consanguinity in order to marry.
+Their son Joseph Arthur was born near Convent in October 1867, and Joseph Dumas in April 1870.

 4